pixelcog/aws-eni/README.md

 # aws-eni

-A command line tool and client library to manage AWS Elastic Network Interfaces from within an EC2 instance.
+A command line tool and ruby library to manage AWS Elastic Network Interfaces from within an EC2 instance.

+## Notes

+Your AWS access credentials will be introspected from either the environment variables or the EC2 instance meta-data (see AWS IAM instance role documentation).
+Any command which requires a modification of the machine's interface configuration will require super-user privileges to access `/sbin/ip`.

 ## Installation